Listed below are upcoming changes to Amazon’s program policies.

-We are updating the FBA Customer Returns policy to extend the holiday returns window.
+We are updating the FBA Customer Returns policy to extend the festive period returns window.
 The Amazon extended Holiday Return policy for 2021 requires most orders purchased between October 1 and December 31 to be returnable until January 31, 2022.

 This policy includes orders that are shipped by you and orders that are shipped by Amazon.
-For more information, go to Extended Holiday Returns policy.
+For more information, visit Extended Christmas Returns Policy.

 The following change will come into effect on May 26, 2021:

 We are adding the FBA Shipping Programs and Exports policy as a new program policy.
 Under this policy, you are able to expand your business by selling eligible FBA products to customers in New Zealand.
-Each seller account is automatically enabled for ‘FBA Export’ unless you disable this program in Seller Central.
-Ensure that all FBA export-eligible products can be lawfully exported without any license or other authorisation, and they can be lawfully imported into, and comply with all applicable laws of any FBA export-eligible country.
+Each seller account is automatically enabled for ‘FBA Export’ unless you have disabled this program in Seller Central.
+Ensure that all FBA export-eligible products can be lawfully exported without any licence or other authorisation, and they can be lawfully imported into, and comply with all applicable laws of, any FBA export-eligible country.

 We are making two changes to the FBA lost and damaged inventory reimbursement policy starting May 14, 2021, to simplify your lost and damaged reconciliation process when you file claims.

-For the first change, we are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfillment center to file a claim.
-With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will be displayed only when they have been reconciled or are eligible for a reimbursement claim.
+For the first change, we are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfilment centre to file a claim.
+With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will only be displayed when they have been reconciled or are eligible for a reimbursement claim.
 For any lost FBA inventory that has not been reimbursed or found and damaged inventory that has not been reimbursed, a claim may be filed with Amazon immediately.